mesrefoglu/Crosshair/README.md

 # Simple Crosshair
 A very simple crosshair overlay application made using Windows Forms C#.
+Does not show up in recordings/screen shares (optional).

 I looked for a simple crosshair app but I was very disappointed to see they were either too robust or behind a paywall.
 This app is a very minimal and easy-to-use crosshair overlay.
 Enjoy!